Dombarth/tilers-sydney/guides/apartment-tiling-ryde-strata.md

 Key principles:

 - substrate must be stable before waterproofing
-- waterproofing must be done by a licensed waterproofer
+- waterproofing must be done by a licensed waterproofer (Harbour Tiling holds a builders licence and is licensed)
 - cure time must be respected
 - corners/junctions are finished with silicone (movement is normal)